Conversion ready

 How to Use This Tool:

-1. Paste HTML into HTML source, drop text onto the editor, or use Browse HTML for one .html, .htm, or .txt file under 5 MB.
-If the file message rejects the input, choose a supported text file or paste the fragment directly.
+1. Paste markup into HTML source, drop text into the field, or use Browse HTML for one .html, .htm, or .txt file under 5 MB.
+Trim obvious page chrome first when the navigation or footer is not part of the document you need.

-2. Set Markdown profile.
-Use GitHub-friendly Markdown for tables, task lists, strikethrough, and fenced code; use CommonMark core when the target expects the smaller core syntax; use Plain readable Markdown when readability matters more than link or image syntax.
+2. Select Markdown profile.
+Use GitHub-friendly Markdown for GFM tables, task lists, strikethrough, and fenced code.
+Use CommonMark core for stricter portability, or Plain readable Markdown when visible text and URLs matter more than Markdown syntax.

 3. Set HTML scope.
-Auto content root prefers an article or main content region when one exists, Body or fragment converts the parsed body, and Document title plus body adds the document title as a top heading.
+Auto content root looks for an article or main region before falling back to the body.
+Body or fragment converts the parsed body.
+Document title plus body prepends the browser title as a top heading when one is present.

-5. Open Advanced when the target has house style rules.
-Set the bullet marker, fenced or indented code blocks, merged-cell fallback for tables with colspan or rowspan, backtick or tilde fences, emphasis delimiter, hard or soft line breaks, and whether script, style, template, and noscript content should be removed.
+5. Open Advanced when the target has house style requirements.
+Adjust the heading style, bullet marker, fenced or indented code blocks, merged-cell fallback, fence marker, emphasis delimiter, hard or soft line breaks, and removal of script, style, template, and noscript content.

 Interpreting Results:

-• Conversion Ledger records the selected scope, profile, output footprint, structural coverage, link policy, table handling, code handling, list handling, unsafe-element setting, and review notes.
+• Conversion Ledger is the audit trail for the run.
+It records the selected profile, source scope, structural coverage, link policy, table handling, merged-cell behavior, code handling, list handling, unsafe element handling, and review notes.

-• Element Map shows which HTML constructs were detected and how each was represented, such as headings, links, images, lists, tables, code, block quotes, and script or style content.
+• Element Map is the fastest way to find mismatches.
+It lists each detected construct family and how it became Markdown, including headings, paragraphs, links, images, lists, tables, code, block quotes, strikethrough, and removed script or style content.

 Technical Details: